jnguy707/project-one/README.md

 ## Description

-An rudimentary full stack web application that allows users to transfer funds between their own accounts.
+An rudimentary full stack web application that allows users to transfer funds between their own accounts, and have those transfer reflect appropirately.

 ## Technologies Used